 - Plan activities you enjoy that do not involve drinking.

 - Keep alcohol out of your home.

 - Follow your plan to handle your urges to drink.
 Remind yourself why you decided to quit.

 - Talk with someone you trust when you have the urge to drink.

 - Create a polite but firm way of refusing a drink when you are offered one.

-- These programs teach people about alcohol abuse and its effects.
-They also offer counseling and support about how to stay away from alcohol.
+- Offer counseling and support about how to stay away from alcohol

-- A support group where you can talk with others who have drinking problems is a key part.
+- Provide a space where you can talk with others who have drinking problems